ReadyTalk/testable-artifact-builder/README.md

 ## Example Using Travis CI

-`testable-artifact-builder` uses its own scripts to build snapshots of itself using Travis CI.
+`testable-artifact-builder` uses its own scripts to build and publish snapshots of itself via Travis CI.
 You can use the [.travis.yml](https://github.com/ReadyTalk/testable-artifact-builder/blob/master/.travis.yml) file in this repo as an example for your own build.

 ## Publishing a New Release